 Most of us know that fiber is essential for a smooth-running digestive system.
 Most likely, your doctor has prescribed a higher fiber diet if you struggle with constipation.
 While fiber is an excellent natural remedy for being backed up, this diverse compound plays many other important roles in your health.
 Dietary fiber makes up the “parts of plant foods your body can’t digest or absorb,” also called roughage or bulk, for obvious reasons.
 This undigested dietary fiber “passes relatively intact through your stomach, small intestine and colon and out of your body” via excrement.
 This is why fiber is essential for relieving constipation.

 So, how much fiber do you need?
-Per the Food and Drug Administration, for those on a 2,000-calorie diet per day, you should consume around 25 grams of dietary fiber.
+Per the Food and Drug Administration, those on a 2,000-calorie diet per day should consume around 25 grams of dietary fiber.
 Of course, this fluctuates depending on your specific caloric intake goals, gender, and age.
 To help you out, here are 15 fiber-rich foods to include on your next grocery list!

 Start your morning with this Grilled Bean and Avocado Burrito, get satiated mid-day with this super simple Nut Butter, Avocado, and Jelly Sandwich, fiber-up at dinner with this nutritious and filling Garlic and Onion Fried Rice, Fresh Sambal, and Mashed Avocado dish, and end the day with an avocado-based dessert, such as this Chocolate Avocado Mousse.

-Due to their naturally sweet taste and hearty texture, carrots are great for antioxidant filled, vitamin-rich, and fiber-full smoothies such this Blood Orange, Carrot, and Ginger Smoothie, this Carrot Orange Pineapple Detox Smoothie, this Carrot Cake Smoothie Bowl, or this Healing Turmeric Golden Juice.
+Due to their naturally sweet taste and hearty texture, carrots are great for antioxidant-filled, vitamin-rich, and fiber-full smoothies such as this Blood Orange, Carrot, and Ginger Smoothie, this Carrot Orange Pineapple Detox Smoothie, this Carrot Cake Smoothie Bowl, or this Healing Turmeric Golden Juice.

 Seeds may be small and simple, but most of them pack a powerful punch of fiber.
 When it comes to choosing your fiber-rich seed, consider flaxseeds.
 These tiny brown seeds have been used for thousands of years as a dietary staple and are now part of that exclusive food group “superfoods.”
 This is for good reason too.
 One tablespoon of whole flaxseed offers a loaded 2.8 grams of fiber, a perfect fiber-rich addition to your morning oatmeal or salad at lunch.
 To put this in perspective, one cup of whole flaxseed has a whopping 45 grams!
 Yet, it’s not just about fiber.
 Flaxseeds are loaded with other nutrients including high-quality protein, healthy fat, vitamins (B1, B6, and folate), and minerals (calcium, iron, magnesium, phosphorous, and potassium).
-These seeds are linked to reduce cancer risk, improved cholesterol, lower blood pressure, controlled blood sugar, and help boost satiation.
+These seeds are linked to reducing cancer risk, improving cholesterol, lowering blood pressure, controlling blood sugar, and helping boost satiation.

 When it comes to the kitchen, flaxseeds are a wonderful vegan ingredient providing a plant-based egg and binder alternative such as in this Lentil Loaf with Tomato Glaze, Chipotle Maple Sweet Potato Burgers, Quinoa Crepes, or this nutritionally-rich Miracle Bread.

-If you’re focusing on a low-sugar diet, high-fiber diet, berries are the perfect sweet addition.
+If you’re focusing on a low-sugar, high-fiber diet, berries are the perfect sweet addition.
 Most berries, especially raspberries and blackberries, are lower in sugar than other fruits, yet are still a great source of fiber.
-One cup of raw raspberries has around 8 grams of dietary fiber, that’s about fourth of your daily recommended intake!
-Along with their low sugar, high fiber content, raspberries also provide powerful anti-aging and cancer-fighting antioxidants and have been linked to a boost in cognitive abilities and memory.
+One cup of raw raspberries has around 8 grams of dietary fiber, that’s about a fourth of your daily recommended intake!
+Along with their low sugar and high fiber content, raspberries also provide powerful anti-aging and cancer-fighting antioxidants and have been linked to a boost in cognitive abilities and memory.